LibreSolar/digital-dcdc-control/README.md

 The script models the plant and divider circuitry using the state space method.
 From analysis of the zeros and poles, a second order approximation of the system is used (since the dominant response is second order).
 The second and third order responses are compared to show this is a valid approximation.

-Ziegler Nichols tuning techniques are applied using the rules here:  http://faculty.mercer.edu/jenkins_he/documents/TuningforPIDControllers.pdf
+Ziegler Nichols tuning techniques are applied using the rules [here](http://faculty.mercer.edu/jenkins_he/documents/TuningforPIDControllers.pdf)

 However, the output of this does not provide an improved step response.